preciousyaks17/Tracksify-Frontend/README.md

-**Introduction**
-Welcome to TRACKSIFY, your ultimate companion in project management and productivity optimization.
+**Introduction:** Welcome to TRACKSIFY, your ultimate companion in project management and productivity optimization.

 **Getting Started**